 What is the difference between a shadow report and an alternative report?

-First it is important to note the difference between a shadow report and an alternative report.
+This distinction is important.
 When an NGO writes its report, with access to the government report submitted to the CEDAW Committee, this is called a shadow report.
-When an NGO writes its report where no government report is available (e.g. either because their government has not written one or it writes it too late), this is called an alternative report.
+When an NGO writes its report where no government report is available (either because their government has not written one, or it is written too late), this is called an alternative report.

-The best way to organize your report is by Article.
-So, for example, each subheading in your report will be an article of the CEDAW Convention.
-Subheading one would be on Article 1 of the CEDAW convention (the definition of Discrimination in your country), subheading two would be on Article 2 of the CEDAW Convention (policy measures that have been undertaken to eliminate discrimination in your country), etc.
+The best way to organise your report is by article.
+So, for example, each subheading in your report will be an article of the CEDAW convention.
+Subheading one would be on Article 1 of the CEDAW convention (the definition of discrimination in your country), subheading two would be on Article 2 of the CEDAW convention (policy measures that have been undertaken to eliminate discrimination in your country), etc.

-– Articles 1 – 5 provides the general substantive framework of the Convention.
+– Articles 1 – 5 provide the general substantive framework of the convention.

-– Articles 6 – 16 provides specific substantive areas of the Convention.
+– Articles 6 – 16 provide specific substantive areas of the convention.

-– Articles 17 – 23 outlines the role of the CEDAW Committee and the procedures pertaining to the Convention and finally,
+– Articles 17 – 23 outline the role of the CEDAW Committee and the procedures pertaining to the convention.

 What language should my shadow/alternative report be in?

-– A summary of the recommendations to the critical points above and to the challenges encountered in the implementation of the CEDAW Convention.
+- a summary of the recommendations on the critical points and to the challenges encountered in the implementation of the CEDAW convention.

-By Being Involved in the Formulation of General Recommendations
+Being involved in the formulation of General Recommendations

 Once the CEDAW Committee decides the subject matter of the General Recommendation, they invite written inputs from the NGO community.
 These can be sent to the Division for the Advancement of Women.
 During the CEDAW sessions, the Committee will sometimes hold a dialogue with NGOs eliciting ideas for the General Recommendation.

 General recommendations adopted by the CEDAW Committee have interpreted rights progressively and developed new standards.
-For example, GR 19 establishes that all forms of VAW are prohibited.
-Until date, the Committee has adopted 29 general recommendations (GR) (As of December 2013).
+For example, GR 19 establishes that all forms of violence against women are prohibited.
+To date, the Committee has adopted 37 General Recommendations (as of August 2019).

-NGOs are also able to influence the creation of general recommendations.
-NGOs can lobby the Committee and as part of their recommendations suggest the Committee develop a GR that deals with their issue/context.
-When the Committee has decided to develop this GR, they will establish a working group to draft the GR and hold a one day consultation for interested parties to which NGOs can send and provide information and inputs in the discussion.
+NGOs are also able to influence the creation of General Recommendations.
+They can lobby the Committee and as part of their recommendations suggest the Committee develop a GR that deals with their issue/context.
+When the Committee has decided to develop this GR, it will establish a working group to draft it, and hold a one-day consultation for interested parties, to which NGOs can send and provide information and inputs in the discussion.
 In this way NGOs obtain a space and opportunity to influence the substantive text of any GR.

-By Voting for the Composition of the CEDAW Committee
+Voting for the composition of the CEDAW Committee

-Women’s groups can also play a role by lobbying their governments to nominate women who are familiar with issues of concern to women, have the grounding, or are progressive, to the CEDAW Committee.
+Women’s groups can also play a role by lobbying their governments to nominate to the CEDAW Committee individuals who are familiar with issues of concern to women, have the grounding, or are progressive.
 It is very important for women’s groups and women’s rights advocates to continue advocating for the inclusion of independent feminist experts in the CEDAW Committee.

 Representation in the CEDAW Committee needs to take into consideration regional balance, rather than nationality per se.
 This is because at the end of the day, these regional experts will play an important role in bringing your views forward.
 Given this, it is imperative that interested NGOs contact their Ministry of Foreign Affairs and/or UN missions to receive updated information and lobby for support of particular independent experts, even if they may not be from your country.